isomerpages/sportsg-corp/_our-work/Anti Doping Singapore/Anti Doping Rule Violation (ADRV).md

 * a TUE has been granted
 * there has been a departure from the International Standard for Testing or International Standard for Laboratories that may have caused the adverse analytical finding.

-ADS will report the outcome of the review to the Athlete if the review reveals that it was not a TUE departure from procedures that caused the adverse analytical finding.
+ADS will report the outcome of the review to the Athlete if the review reveals that it was not a TUE or departure from procedures that caused the adverse analytical finding.

 **ANTI-DOPING RULE VIOLATIONS**